Tormak9970/Svunes/README.md

 # Features

 ## Fast Load Times
-Tunistic leverages the performance of Rust and multi-threading to quickly load libraries with thousands of songs.
+Svunes leverages the performance of Rust and multi-threading to quickly load libraries with thousands of songs.

 ## Intuitive Navigation
 You can browse by your albums, genres, artists, songs or search all of them.
 Its easy to customize the order of the navigation bar, as well as which pages are displayed.